 - Identifying talented students, particularly those in low-income or struggling schools, to improve access to gifted programs is a common approach to bridging opportunity gaps.
 One district has gone so far as to screen 100% of students to ensure that nobody is overlooked.

 - Kindergarten is another area districts are looking at from an equity perspective.
-Initiatives includes moving to full-day kindergarten as well as innovative approaches to kindergarten readiness including partnering with private preschools, and collaborating with local hospitals
+Initiatives include moving to full-day kindergarten as well as innovative approaches to kindergarten readiness, including partnering with private preschools, and collaborating with local hospitals.

 - Removing barriers to advanced coursework and credit accrual by paying for IB/AP assessments and developing relationships with local colleges to cover costs for post-secondary courses is another approach.